TimerErTim/bioinf.bio/blood/PHS2_SS2025_Tim-Peko_Hemoglobin_v0.1.typ

 #pagebreak()
 = Procedure

-Due to unfortunate circumstances, the Reflotron during our lab session was defect and therefore no test data using that method could be collected.
+Due to unfortunate circumstances, the Reflotron during our lab session was defective and therefore no test data using that method could be collected.
 As a result, this chapter only covers the hemiglobincyanide method.

 == Materials

 - Fresh blood sample (capillary or venous)
-- Drabkin’s reagent (contains K₃Fe(CN)₆ and KCN)
+- Drabkin's reagent (contains K₃Fe(CN)₆ and KCN)
 - Spectrophotometer with a 546 nm filter
 - Cuvettes
 - Pipettes and tips